Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ![](img/20230648-034828.png)

+Note: Applying sensitivity labels to containers, such as Teams and sites, does not mean the resulting files and emails will inherit the label.
+Instead, sensitivity labels applied to Teams and sites controls access to the container itself.
 See [Use sensitivity labels with Teams, groups, and sites](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-teams-groups-sites?view=o365-worldwide#how-to-enable-sensitivity-labels-for-containers-and-synchronize-labels) for enabling scopes for containers.

 See [Labeling in Microsoft Purview](https://learn.microsoft.com/en-us/azure/purview/create-sensitivity-label) for applying labels to Azure assets in Microsoft Purview Data Map.